sankhaKarunasekara/blue-mahogany/src/pages/index.md

   subtitle: Arctica specialises in purpose-built web sites and progressive web applications
     with user optimal experiences, tailored to meet the objectives of your business.
   serviceslist:
+  - title: Progressive Web Applications
+    content: Save time and money with a progressive web app instead of native apps for multiple platforms.
+JAMstack PWA means great performance and low hosting costs.
   - title: Web sites & Progressive web apps
     content: Elegant Solutions specialises in purpose-built web sites and progressive web applications with user optimal experiences, tailored to meet the objectives